Good questions to ask in an interview

 Job interviews require you to think smartly on the spot and bring your best self on the day.
-Some people thrive from the adrenaline, however understandably some people struggle with the nerves.
+Some people thrive from the adrenaline, however, understandably some people struggle with the nerves.
 While the fashion industry is an exciting sector to be part of, getting a job in fashion can be tough.
-It’s a competitive industry and for one single job role there are likely to be plenty of candidates lining up to secure it.
+It’s a competitive industry and for one single job role, there are likely to be plenty of candidates lining up to secure it.
 Because of this, nailing the journey to landing your dream fashion job is crucial.
-You need to invest time in preparing a high-quality CV, an eye-catching portfolio, and commit to rehearsing over and over for the interview.
-A candidate that has put everything into each of these stages will shine through and stand head and shoulders above the rest.
+You need to invest time in preparing a high-quality CV, and an eye-catching portfolio, and commit to rehearsing over and over for the interview.
+A candidate who has put everything into each of these stages will shine through and stand head and shoulders above the rest.

 There’s nothing worse than leaving the interview room feeling like you could’ve done better.
-To help you handle your nerves and convey yourself as the candidate for the job, we at Beyond Talent Recruitment have created an article to give you all the fashion job interview tips you’ll ever need.
-With our years of experience working in-house and agency-side for fast fashion, beauty and luxury brands, we know what makes a potential employer say yes, and more importantly what makes them say no. And, because we work closely with all our candidates to help them prepare for their interview we have an extremely high success rate.
-Want to know how to achieve your dream job and have a successful career in fashion?
-Read on for the best fashion job interview tips you’ll find – ever!
+To help you handle your nerves and convey yourself as the candidate for the job, we at Beyond Talent Recruitment have created an article to give you all the job interview tips you’ll ever need.
+With our years of experience working in-house and agency-side for fast fashion, beauty, and luxury brands, we know what makes a potential employer say yes, and more importantly what makes them say no. And, because we work closely with all our candidates to help them prepare for their interview, we have an extremely high success rate.

 How to prepare for a fashion job interview

 Once you’ve received the call saying you’re invited to an interview, the next thing you must do is prepare yourself for the process.
 Preparation for an interview should not be underestimated.
 Candidates that haven’t prepared will stand out, and not in a good way.
-If you have done your research, analysed competitors and rehearsed your answers, the interviewer will notice and you’ll be positioning yourself as a quality candidate who really wants the role.
-Take time going over each of the preparation sections below so you can be ready for every scenario possible.
+If you have done your research, analyzed competitors and rehearsed your answers, the interviewer will notice and you’ll be positioning yourself as a quality candidate who really wants the role.
+Take time to go over each of the preparation sections below so you can be ready for every scenario possible.

 Know everything about the brand